pablocael/pynear/README.md

 # vptree-cpp
- C++ efficient Vantage Point Tree Implementation
+ C++ efficient Vantage Point Tree Implementation with Python 3 bindings.

+ PS: this project is an Work in Progress

 # Compiling